Ozame/aigrad/gradu/mapping_process.md

 were considered potential.
 They were further examined in the second phase, where the inclusion criteria was further considered.

+Remember to note how many were excluded for being duplicates or reporting same thing (2).

-In the second phase, 104 papers were directly accepted, and 18 further excluded.
+(Initially on the second phase, 104 papers were directly accepted, and 18 further excluded.
 Out of the inspected 122 potential papers, 17 were borderline cases that had to be carefully decided.
 Out of those, 9 were excluded and 8 included.
-In total more thorough inspection in addition to title and abstract were required in 82 cases.
-Often AGI or similar concept was briefly mentioned in the abstract, but inspection was necessary to assert if the contents actually related to the topic.
+However, everything was looked through more thoroughly to further exclude papers.)

+In the second phase, 122 potential papers were examined more thoroughly to further exclude the less topical papers.
+Most of the papers could be accepted based on the title or abstract alone, but in many cases inspection of introduction and conclusion sections was required.
+After preliminary inspection, small set of papers with their inclusion status was sent to the thesis councilor to confirm the selection.
+During the second phase it became apparent that having such a broad topic would raise the amount of relevant papers to very high number.
+In the end 93 papers were included, and would be further analysed in the next phase.

+Also, could be important to mention that some papers relating to mentioned systems were excluded because of the criteria.

 ### Example papers and some questions